 - The tax implications should be studied before carve-outs.
 If new shares are issued, then the event is not taxable as it is just an increase in capital.
 However, if there is a partial sell-off of the existing equity shares, then capital gains tax may be attracted.

 - Due diligence exercise is a must before planning equity carve-out.
-It will help in deciding the viability of the restructuring proposal from different perspectives.
+It will help decide the viability of the restructuring proposal from different perspectives.